manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex3_Create_Intune_Policies.md

     **Note:** The cursor will NOT move when you type in the password, so you will not see what you're typing.
 You should also write down the password for future use; you will need this in a later task when you try to recover an encrypted file.

 5. You will be prompted to type in the password again to confirm it.
-Press Enter when done.
+Press Enter when done. <br/>

+    **Note:** If the password and confirmation password did not match, you must repeat the prior two steps.

-6. You should receive messages indicating that your .CER and .PFX files were created successfully.
+6. If the password and confirmation password match, you will receive messages indicating that your .CER and .PFX files were created successfully.

 7. Close the Command Prompt window.